Jgib-5432/Property-Tax-App/Notes.md

 - Analysis Page

   - To Truth or Not to Truth: How Truth in Taxation contrains property taxes

+    - explain what truth in tax is and how it works
+    - show the relationship between rate, property, and revenue graphically
+    - aggregate to a statewide
+    - provide sandbox by entity

   - Resdiential Tilt: Why taxes are going up on homeowners
   - Inflation Adjustment: needed revision or tax hikes in disguise?
     - 5 year rolling average